Be Careful of the Word You Sing

 The song said, “We lift up our hands.”
 Except for my wife, no one else in the church service moved, not even me.
 It seemed disingenuous to only raise my hands when the song told me to.
 Shouldn’t I have already been doing that?

 We all sang the words, but we failed to do what our words declared.
-I wondered what God thought about our supposed worship; we said one thing but did another.
+I wondered what God thought about our supposed worship.
+We said one thing but did another.
+We sang a lie to God.

 I was still agitated by our disconnected praise to God when another song declared “down on my knees.”
 No one knelt.
 Why did we profess we were doing something we refused to do?